cdklabs/cdk-nag/docs/IgnoreSuppressionConditions.md

 ## Creating Complex Conditions

-`cdk-nag` exposes both a `SuppressionIgnoreAnd` class and a `SuppressionIgnoreOr` to help developers create more complicated conditions.
+`cdk-nag` exposes both a `SuppressionIgnoreAnd` class and a `SuppressionIgnoreOr` to help developers create more complicated conditions

 - `SuppressionIgnoreAnd`: Ignores the suppression if **ALL** of the given INagSuppressionIgnore return a non-empty message (logical and)
 - `SuppressionIgnoreOr`: Ignores the suppression if **ANY** of the given INagSuppressionIgnore return a non-empty message (logical or)

-Here is an example `SuppressionIgnoreAnd` that only allows suppressions when the reason contains the word `Arun` and the current year is before `2023`.
+Here is an example `SuppressionIgnoreAnd` that ignores a suppression if both a 'ticket' CloudFormation metadata entry does not exist on the resource and the current year is after 2022.

 ```ts
 import { SuppressionIgnoreAnd } from 'cdk-nag';